Last Updated on

 Be on the Lookout for These Possible Health Problems

-Golden Shepherds have a life expectancy of around 7-12 years if they receive enough love and high-quality care.
+As mentioned in the first paragraph Golden Shepherds have a life expectancy of around 7-12 years if they receive enough love and high-quality care.
 However, German Shepherds and Golden Retrievers have numerous health issues that can pass down to their puppies.

 Work closely with your breeder to prevent this from happening to you.
 You’ll want to see pedigrees and health reports of your future dog.
 Especially with the Golden Retriever Mix, you’ll need to be on the lookout for a history of cancer.